shingetsu-gou/shingetsu-gou/README.md

 * in file/ directory

 are embeded into the exexutable binary in https://github.com/shingetsu-gou/shingetsu-gou/releases.
-If these files are not found on your disk, Gou automatically expands these to the disk (but not overwrite).
-Once expanded, you can change these files as you wish.
+If files in file/ dir are not found on your disk, Gou automatically expands these to the disk (but not overwrite).
+Other files are not expanded.
+But you can add files to www/ or  template/ if you wish.
+These files will override embded ones.

 This is for easy to use Gou; just get a binary, and run it!